Transfinite game values in infinite chess: Game values and the omega one of chess

 \section{Game values and the omega one of chess}

 Chess players are familiar with the rich collection of chess problems falling under the descriptions, {\it mate-in-$1$}, {\it mate-in-$2$}, and so on.
 A position is said to be {\df mate-in-$n$} for the first player, if there is a strategy leading to checkmate in at most $n$ moves, regardless of how the opponent plays.
-This familiar mate-in-$n$ concept is generalized in the context of infinitary game theory by the concept of ordinal game values, a concept that is applicable not only to infinite chess, but to any open game, a game which when won, is won at a finite stage.\footnote{The ordinal game value of a game is also commonly known as the ordinal {\df rank} of the game, but we will not use this term this way in this article, since the term {\df rank} in chess already refers to a horizontal row on the board.
+This familiar mate-in-$n$ concept is generalized in the context of infinitary game theory by the concept of ordinal game values, a concept that is applicable not only to infinite chess, but to any open game, a game which when won, is won at a finite stage.\footnote{The ordinal game value of a game is also commonly known as the ordinal {\df rank} of the game, but we will not use this term this way in this article, since {\df rank} in chess already refers to a horizontal row on the board.
 Although the possibility of a draw in chess introduces a complication to the standard treatments of open games, nevertheless the theory of ordinal game value works fine.} The basic idea is to assign ordinal values to the positions from which white can force a win, and these values provide a measure of white's distance from victory.
-A mate-in-$n$ position for white, for example, with optimal $n$, will have value exactly $n$, and a position with value $\omega$ will be a position with black to play, but every play results in a mate-in-$n$ position for white, with $n$ as large as desired.
+A mate-in-$n$ position for white, for example, where $n$ is a finite natural number and where $n$ is optimal, will have value exactly $n$.
+A position with value $\omega$, the first infinite ordinal, in contrast, will be a position with black to play, but every play results in a mate-in-$n$ position for white, with $n$ as large a finite number as desired.
 Although the value is infinite, white can play from such a position so as to win in finitely many moves; but the number of moves is controlled by black, determined by his first move.
 For larger game values, white will still force a win in finitely many moves, but black will exert control not only at the beginning but also periodically during play, in a way we shall explain, determining how much longer play will continue.
 The general definition of game value is as follows.